-When a customer makes a purchase from your eCommerce business, he is not thinking about all of the steps needed to turn his order from pixels on a screen into a box on his doorstep.
-As every eCommerce retailer knows (or should know), the action that takes place in the background — the order fulfillment — is what will make or break your business.
-You need to ensure that each of your products makes a seamless transition from production to warehouse storage to packaging and shipping.
-You have a lot of balls to keep in the air to run your business; outsourcing your fulfillment ensures that this vital part of your operations will run smoothly.
-That is just one of the many benefits of a fulfillment center.
+When a customer makes a purchase from your eCommerce business, they are not thinking about the steps needed to deliver a box to their doorstep.
+But the action that takes place in the background — eCommerce fulfillment — is what will make or break your business.
+You need to ensure that each of your orders has a fast and efficient journey from factory to fulfillment center to delivery truck.
+Running an eCommerce business requires a multitude of skills.
+Outsourcing your fulfillment to professionals ensures that this vital part of your operations runs smoothly.
+That is just one of the many benefits of working with a fulfillment center.

 If you are still picking and packing your orders in-house, you could be setting your business up for failure.
 As your order volume grows, the benefits of a fulfillment center to boost that growth also increase.
 If you wait too long, you could find yourself overwhelmed and falling behind.
-Late shipments and incorrect orders could torpedo your growth and chew through your profit margin, just when your business is about to fulfill its potential.
+Late shipments and incorrect orders could torpedo your growth and chew through your profit margin.
+This can slow your business growth and keep it from meeting its potential.

 Growth of the Fulfillment Center

-Less than a decade ago, most people hadn’t even heard of an order fulfillment center, but with the growth of Amazon.com, the concept of strategically placed fulfillment centers has become part of the lingo of eCommerce startups, even for those starting small or mid-sized online companies.
+Less than a decade ago, most people hadn’t even heard of an order fulfillment center.
+However, the search for strategically-placed national fulfillment centers has become part of the business development process for eCommerce companies of all sizes.

 Businesses that Will Benefit from the Use of a Fulfillment Center

-Amazon uses its own network of fulfillment warehouses to ship Amazon.com orders, but most eCommerce sellers aren’t big enough to support their own fulfillment operations.
-If you are a small or mid-sized company, and especially if you have a multi-channel sales approach, outsourcing your warehousing, picking, packaging, and shipping to a standalone third-party logistics company just makes sense.
+Amazon uses its own network of fulfillment warehouses for Amazon FBA.
+However, most eCommerce companies aren’t big enough to support their own fulfillment operations.
+If you have a small or mid-sized company, outsourcing your order fulfillment to a third-party logistics company just makes sense.
 Outsourcing is particularly helpful for managing multi-channel fulfillment.

-It can be hard to figure out the right time to make the leap from packing boxes in your own facility to warehousing your inventory at a fulfillment warehouse and using 3PL services to ship your orders.
+It can be hard to figure out the right time to make the leap from packing boxes in your own facility to using 3PL services to ship your orders.
 Here are some decision points you should consider.

 How much time do you spend on fulfillment vs. marketing and business development?